-From a young age, I’ve always been an imaginative engineer.
-But it wasn’t until 15 years ago that I truly embraced my creativity and began building my very first R2 droid.
-From that moment on, I knew that I wanted to inspire young minds to never stop dreaming and to explore the endless possibilities of creative engineering and technology.
+From a young age, Thomas Ira Nixon has always been known as an imaginative engineer.
+However, it wasn’t until 15 years ago that he fully embraced his creativity and embarked on the journey of building his very first R2 droid.
+From that moment on, Thomas knew that his purpose was to inspire young minds and encourage them to never stop dreaming and exploring the limitless possibilities of creative engineering and technology.

 Throughout the years, Thomas has had the privilege of visiting individuals from all walks of life.
 Whether it be children battling cancer, students in classrooms, or attendees at weddings and Comic-Con events, his main goal has always been to inspire others.
 He has constructed numerous droids, including three R2s, a BB8, a K2SO, and even a fully functional Wall-e.
 It is worth noting that most of these creations were built before the advent of 3D printers.

 Between 2019 and 2021, Thomas and his closest friend took on the challenge of constructing the Solo movie version of the Millennium Falcon cockpit.
 This ambitious project spanned over two years and involved designing, constructing, and 3D printing every single part.
 The journey was nothing short of incredible and allowed them to bring the Falcon to life.
 Thomas even took it a step further by designing and scratch building the digital display panels, as well as creating 3D animations.